What is Vestibulitis?

 If you think you have vestibulitis, you should seek medical care

 There are currently no medications that cure vestibulitis, but by combining different treatments, the pain can be relieved and the affected person can become symptom-free.
-Below you can read about what you can do yourself to relieve your symptoms:
+Below you can read about what you can do yourself to ease your symptoms:

 • Avoid washing the genital area with regular soap